 ALSO READAFC Qualifiers: India U-23 to head to US after camp in Delhi Reliance Infra gains after arm wins arbitration against Delhi Metro HC seeks DMRC stand on concessionaire plea for award payment Dhoni's phones recovered, firefighter took them 'by mistake' 80 children picked up for RFYC final selection camp

+Children like Kshitij Kumar are the future of Indian football.
+He is dedicated and disciplined at this young age which makes him a force to reckon with on the ground.
 "We are sure he will pave a way for more scouting from foreign countries in India as well as increase the belief among players here to play in the best leagues in the World.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)